omniscientjs/omniscientjs.github.io/_guides/02-editing-using-immutable-cursors-with-omniscient.md

 prev: 01-simpler-ui-reasoning-with-unidirectional
 ---

 This is a small writeup on how to use [Immutable.js](https://github.com/facebook/immutable-js) and [immstruct](https://github.com/omniscientjs/immstruct).
-It's not strictly a Omniscient specific guide, but immstruct is often used with Omniscient and works great with it.
+It's not strictly an Omniscient specific guide, but immstruct is often used with Omniscient, and works great with it.

-You often see the following usage:
+You often see the following when immstruct is used with Omniscient:

 ```js
 var App = component(function (props) {